xshen053/CS100_finalproject/README.md

 We will also use the strategy pattern to enable program choose different classes(strategy) to use at runtime which is based on user choices.
 User can decide to display tasks the way they wants.
 The feature we will implement with this design pattern is printing out the user's tasks in different ways.
 The order can be chosen by the user, for example, they can choose to see their tasked printed by due date order, priority order, type of task order and they can choose to print both finished tasks and unfinished tasks.

- >     * How did the design pattern help you write better code?

  With composite pattern, we do not need to worry about hierarchy of our class, we just need to consider task class as leaf and consider sublists classes as composite.